TimSC/primordial/README.md

 In addition, your worlds population and time units are shown.
 Time units are incremented every time all biots get processing time.
 Death and birth rates are updated every 512 turns.
 Connections are attempted every 512 turns as well, or right after you change network settings.
 There is a button in your world’s status box that allows you to modify network settings on the fly.
 Be aware that any changes made while the simulation is running will be carried out.
 If you change an IP address, it will disconnect from the old address, and reconnect to the new address.

-For dialup users, determining the address of another dialup user will likely be a problem, since it changes every time you dialup.
+For users with a dynamic IP, other users will likely have a problem remaining connected, since your IP changes over time.
 You can determine your IP address by viewing your network settings.
-However, you must communicate that address to the other dialup user.
+However, you must communicate that address to other users.
 I will be looking for a method of communicating this information over the Web.
-I may end up setting up a place at my web site (http://www.io.com/~spofford) for sharing this information.

 ## What does a biot’s genetic code look like?